ublue-os/website/docs/images/bazzite/FAQ.md

 ## How do I rollback a system update?

 Read Fedora's official [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/updates-upgrades-rollbacks/#rolling-back) on this.
 You can pin your current deployment with `sudo ostree admin pin 0` in a host terminal.
 You can also rollback in the GRUB menu.

-## I am new to Linux gaming.
-Where do I start?

-We have a Linux gaming starter guide [here](/images/bazzite/gaming_guide).

 ## Why use Fedora?
 SteamOS is based on Arch Linux.